sderose/zsh_argparse/docs/zerg_add.md

 ==add_argument --fold [lower|upper|none]==

 Whether to convert the value to uniform case before storing.
-Not to be confused with the zerg *parser* options --ignore-case and --ignore-case-enums, which control how option names themselves and the value of `choices` arguments, are matched.
+Not to be confused with the zerg *parser* options `--ignore-case` (which control how option names themselves are matched) and and `--ignore-case-choices` (which does the same for the values of `choices` arguments).

-TODO: Update code and doc to support this.

-TODO: Consider Unicode normalization and whitespace normalization, too.

 ==add_argument --format [pct-string]==